Adeline De Walt Reynolds: College

+Acting career

 Upon graduation, De Walt Reynolds took acting courses at the university, under the tutelage of Professor von Neumeyer.
 While she was cast as Hecuba in a school production of The Trojan Women, she made contact with celebrated stage actress Blanche Yurka, who had played the same role in a radio production of the play.
 The following year, she traveled to Los Angeles and contacted Yurka, asking her advice on beginning a career in film.
 Yurka found an agent willing to take on an older client, and De Walt Reynolds was cast in a role in an Assistance League production of Landslide.
 Clarence Brown saw her in the production and cast her in his upcoming film.

-Film career
+In film

-De Walt Reynolds made her film debut with a supporting role in Come Live with Me (1941), playing the grandmother of James Stewart.
-When asked if she was tired at the end of her first day on the set, she answered, "If you had waited 70 years to do something, you wouldn't be tired."
-She received praise for that role.
-Clarence Brown called her a "potential star".
+De Walt Reynolds made her film debut with a supporting role in Come Live with Me (1941), playing the grandmother of Jimmy Stewart's character.
+When asked if she was tired at the end of her first day on the set, she answered, "If you had waited 70 years to do something, you wouldn't be tired?"
+She received praise for that role, and called a "potential star" by Clarence Brown.